vic-torr/machines-monitor/README.md

 =============================
 5.)
 =============================
-The main way to guarantee that no new code can affect already implemented features is by using automated tests.
+The main way to guarantee that no new code cannot affect already implemented features is by using automated tests.
 They can be unit tests or automated structural tests.
 They must be executed whenever a new commit is done to the main branch.

 <br />